 Just as Scrum has ceremonies to keep a single agile team aligned, an essential ceremony to keep multiple teams in the Scaled Agile Framework communicating with each other is Program Increment (PI) Planning.
 It’s a way to keep even the largest organizations nimble.

-One key feature of PI Planning is a program board.
-Program boards help give programs — a group of agile teams working together on a common goal — a visual and digital representation of what the teams have planned to complete from their PI Planning.
+One key feature of PI Planning is an ART planning board (program board).
+ART planning boards help give Agile Release Trains (ART) — a group of agile teams working together on a common goal — a visual representation of what the teams have planned to complete from their PI Planning.

 Visualize your dependencies

 Easy Agile Programs for Jira is a complete tool for dependencies management at a program level.
-By utilizing visualizations and by providing transparency across projects, teams can confidently scale without the risk of work disruptions.
+By utilizing visualizations and by providing transparency across projects, teams can confidently scale without the risk of unforeseen dependencies and disruptions.
 It does this by providing three views:

-- Increment overview: an at-a-glance visualization of all of the teams within a program, including all of their cross-team dependencies
+- Program Board (ART Planning Board): an at-a-glance visualization of all of the teams within a program, including all of their cross-team dependencies

 Unlock your organization's common dependencies